The ten simple ways to avoid hormone disruptors

 TWO: As if we needed another reason…processed food: avoid!
 There are pretty much a million (ok…at least twenty) reasons why you should avoid processed food.
 For one, processed meats and non-organic milk are very likely to have articifical hormones and steroids (amongst other nasties) present and secondly, what they’re packaged in is an issue.
 In all reality this is likely to seep into the food (especially if it’s heated in its packaging) and is likely, if the food is canned or wrapped in plastic, to be exposed to BPA, phthalates and other such treats.
 Buy whole foods and prepare them yourself.

 FOUR: Avoid heavy pesticide exposure (click here to be reminded why).
 This comes hand in hand with avoiding processed food, which is unlikely to be organic (although it’s worth bearing in mind that food labelled as organic, especially baby food, can also be processed.
 I make my son’s food myself in batches and freeze it, which also works out cheaper).
-Pesticides are not good for our hormones, and meat is also likely to have been treated with antibiotics, hormones, steroids, etc. Personally I now only eat meat at home when I have bought it myself and know where it comes from.
+Pesticides are not good for our hormones (check out the feminised frog study for more on this!) and industrially processed or farmed meat is also likely to have been treated with antibiotics, hormones, steroids, etc. Personally I now only eat meat at home when I have bought it myself and know where it comes from.
 I also buy organic fruit and veggies where I can, and use activated charcoal and the EWG Dirty Dozen and Clean Fifteen lists as my guide.
 Not too difficult.
+For a full list of how to avoid (which doesn’t only include buying organic) click here.

 SEVEN: Check your beauty cabinet.
 Sometimes people don’t realise that what you put on your skin goes into your body.
 Call me a soap dodger, but I would rather use less detergent on my skin wherever I can.
 Check the labels as a starting point.
 Nice alternatives are coconut oil for body and hair moisturising (although avoid the roots when using it on your hair - I learnt the hard way on that one and looked like I had put my head in a deep fat fryer!)
 I also use coconut oil on my son, and although he has a bath every night I try to avoid washing his hair more than a couple of times a week (it also strips the natural oils, which I try to avoid doing).
-Once again, I look for less ingredients, no perfume and formulations that are as gentle as possible.
+Once again, I look for less ingredients, no perfume or added fragrance which is typically full of hormone disrupting phthalates and formulations that are as gentle as possible.
 If you want to wear fragrance, which is nice to do occasionally, spray it on your clothes rather than onto your body and hair.
+Click here for more ‘How To’ when it comes to cosmetics.

 TEN: furniture, bedding etc. Flame retardants are not good, and they are present in a lot of upholstery and bedding, particularly older items.
 When it comes to yours and your child’s beds, they are in them every day and hopefully sleeping a lot when they are very little (!) so it is 100% worth being aware and investing in an alternative.
 Also: might sound strange, but dusting and vacuuming your home regularly is also a good idea, and according to the Environmental Working Group it does help.